jathak/dominion/README.md

 While it's playable, please play the [official online implementation][online] or buy the [physical game][board-game] from your local game store instead.

+This code should be for personal use only.
+Please do not host a publicly available server of this.
+Support the official version instead!

 I wrote this as a personal project to play around with, though I'm posting the source code because I imagine it could be useful in playtesting custom cards or writing bots.